-- Submitted reviews can be viewed by the participant, their manager, and review administrators.
+- Basic visibility: Submitted reviews are visible to the participant, their manager, cycle collaborators, and review administrators.
 This visibility only allows the immediate manager and review administrators to view the reviews and not anyone in the middle of the participant's hierarchy.

 Peer review transparency

-- Participants will see all peer answers verbatim.
+- Shared: Participants will see all peer answers verbatim.

-- Participants can see a summary of peer review answers written by their manager.
+- Hidden: Participants can see a summary of peer review answers written by their manager.

-Review administrators cannot see the identities of their own peer reviews if the settings are partially or fully anonymous; ie review administrators will not be able to see who wrote what for their own peer reviews because of their role as review administrator.
+Review administrators cannot see the identities of their own peer reviewers if the settings are partially or fully anonymous.
+In other words, review administrators will not be able to see who wrote what for their own peer reviews just because they have review admin permissions.

 - Managers will see all upward review answers verbatim.
 Though all upward review answers will be shown verbatim, you can manage the direct report identity setting below.